bratislava/kupaliska-starz-fe/README.md

 #### Preseason

-We control whether to display the offseason page by setting the `isOffSeason` boolean in the general settings of the backend.
+We control whether to display the offseason page by setting the `isSeasonActive` boolean in the general settings of the backend.

 #### Ordering